-The nitrogen generator cabinet contains three (3) separate cartridge filters.
+The nitrogen generator cabinet contains three (3) separate cartridge filters and a water separator.
 It is recommended that each of the filter cartridges be replaced as part of an annual preventative maintenance program.
 In some environments it may be necessary to replace filters more frequently.
-The filter replacement kit for the nitrogen generator is part number PGEN-FKW-F. When maintained properly the nitrogen separation membrane will provide up to 20 years of service life.
+The filter replacement kit for the nitrogen generator is part number PGEN-FKS-F. When maintained properly the nitrogen separation membrane will provide up to 20 years of service life.